kodie/gravityforms-repeater/readme.md

 * Gravity Forms (duh)

 ### Installation
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory.
+1. Upload the `gravityforms-repeater` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.